mdetools/mdetools19/cfp.md

-execution, testing, simulation, or analysis) and that offers benefit to the user through the effective use of some or all of the three core principles behind MDE: abstraction, automation, and analysis; tools can come from industry or academia and be freely available, open source, or commercial.
+execution, testing, simulation, or analysis) and that offers benefit to the user through the effective use of some or all of the three core principles behind MDE: abstraction, automation, and analysis.
+Tools can come from industry or academia and be freely available, open source, or commercial.

 MDETools’18 welcomes submissions on aspects related to the development and use of such tools and their supporting materials.